Area-53-Robotics/53D-High-Stakes-Notebook/entries/clamp-2/build-troubleshoot-2.typ

     [
       === Assembly
       - Two holes from the high strength axle.
 A hole was drilled at the end of each side
-      - #text(red)[Problem:] At the end of the drivetrain, the drive halves were bowing inwards, contributing to the drivetrain’s friction.
+      - #text(red)[Problem:] At the end of the drivetrain, the drive halves were bowing inwards, contributing to the drivetrain's friction.
       - #text(green)[Solution:] Attached the high strength axle to prevent bowing.
         - Additionally, this high strength axle acts as a pivot for the mobile goal.
 This deepens the angle when the mobile goal is clamped down.
       - Added the 3x1x1 C-channels to the side of the mobile goal clamp.
         - This allowed us to increase the distance that the mobile goal can clamp down.

     ],
   ),
   stack(
     spacing: 10pt,
     [
       === Troubleshooting
       - We tested how consistent the mobile goal clamp was by repeatedly clamping the mobile goal clamp.
       - This allowed us to adjust the brace accordingly.
     ],
     figure(
       image("build-troubleshoot-2/11-19-24.png", width: 120pt),
-      caption: "The clamp at the end of today’s meeting."
+      caption: "The clamp at the end of today's meeting."
     ),
   )
 )